nir11/InventoryManagementSystem/README.md

 <br/>
 - H2 DB using JPA
 <br/>
-- Angular pages for read/delete/add items to the inventory system
+- Angular.js pages for read/delete/add items to the inventory system

 <br/> <br/>